ANSWERING 12 FREQUENTLY ASKED QUESTIONS

 This has been erroneously described as fundamentalism, dogmatism, or orthodoxy, by those who are either unacquainted with what the Masters, H. P. Blavatsky, and William Q. Judge, have themselves said or who simply believe that they know better than what the Masters and Their Agents clearly stated.
 There is a clear and solid basis for these positions, as can be seen in the article Why Stick To The Original?

-Earnest students may find in the United Lodge of Theosophists that for which their heart and soul have been silently yearning.
+Earnest students of Ancient or Ageless Wisdom may find in the United Lodge of Theosophists that for which their heart and soul have been silently yearning.
 They may also find, perchance, that the Theosophical Movement has never yet been abandoned by the true Masters and Their true Messengers, nor will it ever be, as long as the bright flame of devotion continues to burn within the hearts of true students and disciples.
 “Keep the link unbroken,” said HPB as She departed from this plane.

 ~ * ~